 As demonstrated above there are whistleblowers and people who have sounding alarms for decades, who tried to obtain justice, and prevent others from being harmed, and then there are oath-breakers.
 Officers of the court, oath-breakers, who could have done something but choose not too for whatever reason.

 Read the decision at Shkelzen Berisha v.
 Guy Lawson, et al.

 On the Appeals Level

-    It’s not only Justices at the Supreme Court who are questioning whether or not

-    defamation laws are keeping up with the Internet era, on the appeals level,

-    another judge, Judge Laurence Silberman, senior judge on the U.S. Court of

-    Appeals for the District of Columbia Circuit, has also questioned the landmark

-    case (New York Times Co. v.
-Sullivan), and how it shaped defamation laws with

-    the current times.
+It’s not only Justices at the Supreme Court who are questioning whether or not defamation laws are keeping up with the Internet era, on the appeals level, another judge, Judge Laurence Silberman, a senior judge on the U.S. Court of Appeals for the District of Columbia Circuit, has also questioned the landmark case (New York Times Co. v.
+Sullivan).
+He questioned how it shaped defamation laws with the current times.

-    It should be borne in mind that the first step taken byTah and McClain v Global

-    Witness Publishing, Inc.
+It should be borne in mind that the first step taken byTah and McClain v Global Witness Publishing, Inc.

 any potential authoritarian or dictatorial regime is to gain

 control of communications, particularly the delivery of news.